Skip to main content

 drug-savings-illustration-3Bring your free coupon or savings card to the pharmacy.

-But this alone isn’t enough to say that Ozempic causes pancreatitis for two main reasons.
+But this alone isn’t enough to say that Ozempic causes pancreatitis for two main reasons:

 Cases of pancreatitis could be a coincidence

-But it’s important to point out that these studies weren’t designed to look at the risk of pancreatitis specifically.
-Instead, researchers went back and looked for reports of pancreatitis afterwards.
+An analysis of several studies found that people taking Ozempic didn’t develop pancreatitis more often than those taking placebo.
+These studies weren’t designed to look at the risk of pancreatitis specifically.
+Researchers went back and looked for reports of pancreatitis afterward.
 While this data is still valid, it’s not as strong.
 This is why experts still urge people to remain cautious.

 Cases of pancreatitis could be due to something else